 One difference between the high profile transactions that were the subject of this memorandum and the 1998 transactions that we analyzed is the relative absence of "merger of equals" transactions.
-This may reflect the investor disappointment with a number of high profile "merger of equals" or lingering skepticism as to the ability of merger partners to achieve the synergies upon which such deals are predicated.
-In 2003 and so far in 2004, only three of the largest announced deals were either self-styled or cast in published reports as "mergers of equals": Biogen/IDEC Pharmaceuticals, St. Paul/Travelers, and Anthem/WellPoint.
-Of that group, only the
+This may reflect the investor disappointment with a number of high profile "merger of equals" or lingering skepticism as to the ability of merger partners to achieve the synergies upon which such deals are predicated.1 In 2003 and so far in 2004, only three of the largest announced deals were either self-styled or cast in published reports as "mergers of equals": Biogen/IDEC Pharmaceuticals, St. Paul/Travelers, and Anthem/WellPoint.2 Of that group, only the IDEC/Biogen transaction provided for the board of the combined entity to be split evenly between directors from the two companies.
+The St. Paul/Travelers transaction provides for a combined board with a 12/11 split in Travelers' favor, even though St. Paul is much smaller than Travelers.
+That transaction, however, contemplates that the CEO of St. Paul, the smaller entity, will lead the combined company after a brief transition period.
+In the Anthem/WellPoint transaction, Anthem will control the board with eleven seats out of a total of nineteen seats.
+The JP Morgan/Bank One and Fisher/Apogent transactions are two other transactions in which membership of the board of directors of the combined entity is split evenly between directors of the combining companies, but neither the parties to those deals nor press reports characterized the respective deals as a "merger of equals".

-One of the most notable "merger of equals" of the late 1990s was that of Daimler-Benz and Chrysler, creating DaimlerChrysler.
+1 One of the most notable "merger of equals" of the late 1990s was that of Daimler-Benz and Chrysler, creating DaimlerChrysler.
 The press release and related disclosure touted the transaction as a "merger of equals".
 Kirk Kerkorian, who was a Chrysler shareholder, subsequently [unsuccessfully] sued DaimlerChrysler claiming that he was denied a premium because of the companies' use of the "merger of equals" label, notwithstanding that Daimler-Benz executives allegedly admitted in private that they were acquiring Chrysler.

-There was a sizable difference in the relative values of the transactions analyzed in 1998 and analyzed in our 2003-2004 list.
+2 There was a sizable difference in the relative values of the transactions analyzed in 1998 and analyzed in our 2003-2004 list.
 The value of the smallest deal in our 1998 list was \$9 billion.
 The smallest on the current list is valued at just under \$1.5 billion, and a \$9 billion transaction would have placed sixth on this year's list.
-While we have not done the empirical research, an issue worth further exploration is whether larger transactions are more likely to be characterized as
+While we have not done the empirical research, an issue worth further exploration is whether larger transactions are more likely to be characterized as "merger of equals" and/or to be dependent on the successful resolution of "social issues".